vlandham/captain_z/out/captain_z.md

 "I'm hungry," Nova complained.

-"Let's get some grub at one of the stalls," Captain Z suggested.
+"Let's get some lunch at one of the market stalls," Captain Z suggested.
 "Then I'll take you into the University before we head home."

 Irene, the other girl in Dr. Star's first class would mostly likely be among the books and papers there.
-Perhaps she could help crack the code of the note Sophia had found on Captain Spears's boat.
+Perhaps she could help crack the note Sophia had found on Captain Spears's boat.
 Irene had helped design the pulleys and mechanisms that Walter had made to allow Captain Z to sail Wind Drinker solo.
 She seemed to know something about everything.
-Uncovering the hidden message would be an easy task for her.
+Uncovering the hidden message might make for an easy task for her.

 They walked through the market stalls looking at all the food and wares for sale.
 Exotic spices filled one stall, their scents spilling out into the street and into their noses.
-Fresh fish were in another stall, some bigger than a man hanging from the rafters.
-Some sellers had huge wheels of cheese on their tables and sausages linked together strung up from the stall rafters.
-Others had silks and scarves and brightly colored cloth.
+Fresh fish were in another, some bigger than a man hung from the rafters.
+A few sellers had huge wheels of cheese on their tables and sausages linked together in long chains.
+Some stalls had silks and scarves and brightly colored cloth for sale.

-There were plenty of people out enjoying all these sights, smells, and tastes.
+The crowds were filled with all sort of folks who were out enjoying the sights, smells, and tastes of the market.
 Families were strolling through to buy groceries for dinner.
 Merchants were perusing the stalls hoping to find good deals on silks or spices that they could resell in the smaller towns on the nearby islands.
 Town guards were roaming about in packs of two or three.
 There seemed to be a lot of them, and most seemed to have a sour look on their faces, from what Captain Z could see.

 _A bit unusual for such a nice day as this,_ she thought. _Most likely its all in my head, I'm seeing things because of Walter's words.
 But than Walter is always suspicious about something or somebody._

 As they walked, the bright colors of fresh fruit caught Lucy's eye and she went over to a large stand to admire them.
-The stand had dates and plums on their tables, along with lemons and oranges.
+The stand had dates and plums on their tables, along with baskets of lemons and oranges.
 Limes were in great big barrels, alongside large juicy looking apples.

 Lucy reached into one of the barrels and pulled out the biggest apple she had ever seen.
 She could barely hold it in one of her hands.
 She held it up and looked at it.
 Fruit like that rarely made it to the Port of Goodnews.
 Most of it was sent directly to the big cities of the Eastern Coast, where prices were higher and tastes were fancier.

 "Look!"
 She said to the others.

 Captain Z saw Lucy holding the apple and smiled.
-But her smile faded as two big guards came up behind Lucy with anger in their eyes.
+But her smile faded when she saw two guards came up behind Lucy with anger in their eyes.

 #

 One of the guards grabbed Lucy's wrist.
-The apple was thrown down and bounced on the ground, rolling under the stand.
+The apple dropped down to the ground, rolling under the fruit seller's market stand.

 "Gotcha!"
 The guard shouted.
 "Thought you'd be running off with a nice red apple, did you?
 Well think again!
 You're coming with us.
 Thieves like you get locked away in Goodnews."

 Captain Z ran up to the guards.
-Lucy twisted her wrist free and jumped behind Captain Z as she stopped the guards.
+Lucy twisted her wrist free and jumped behind Captain Z as she stopped in front of them.

 "What are you doing?"
 She asked.
-"The girl's done nothing wrong.
+"The girl's done nothing wrong, she's with me.
 Where are you trying to take her?"

 The second guard snorted.
 "That street urchin was fixing to steal fruit from one of our honest sellers here," he said.
-"It's a lucky thing we were here to stop her, isn't that right?"
+"It's a good thing we were here to stop her, isn't that right?"

-The guard was looking right at the fruit seller for a reply.
-The seller was an older man with a big belly and a balding head.
+The guard was looking at the fruit seller for a reply.
+The old man had a big belly and a balding head.
 Behind his glasses, his eyes shifted back and forth between Lucy, Captain Z, and the guards.

 "Listen now," he stammered.
-"I don't want no trouble."
+"I don't want any trouble."

-"The thief is the one in trouble here not you," the first guard said with a mean looking smile.
+"This thief is the one in trouble here not you," the first guard said with a mean looking smile.
 "She was trying to take that apple from you, right?"

 The old man's eyes flicked back and forth even faster.
 His breaths were short and close together.
 "Well, well, well… I wasn't paying much attention," he said finally.
-"I'll trust your word officers."
+"But, if you say so.
+I'll trust your word officers."

 Captain Z interrupted before the guards could respond.

 "In any case, it's not stealing if you get paid.
 Here's the two coppers for that apple, and one more for your troubles."
 She plunked three coins down on the table and turned around.
-She grabbed Lucy's hand and started to walk back to the other children who were standing in the road looking very afraid.
+She grabbed Lucy's hand and started to walk back to the other children who were standing in the road looking worried.

 "Say now!"
 Called out one of the guards.
 "Don't you want your apple?"

 Captain Z turned around.
 One of the guards were moving slowly around the stand towards her and the children.
 She had a hunch that they weren't going to let them get away easily.
-The other picked up a mushy looking apple off the ground and gave it a look.
+The other picked up a mushy looking apple off the ground, not the one Lucy had picked, one that had been rotting there for some time.

-"That money bag of yours looks full of coppers and silvers.
+"That money bag of yours looks full of silvers.
 Maybe even a bit of gold," he said.
 "One little apple must not mean much to you."

 He tossed the apple to Captain Z who caught it with one hand.